99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 #### OpenSSL generating random data

 OpenSSL uses its own pseudo random number generator (PRNG), seeded on startup from a source of random data provided by the operating system.
-It uses <code>rand.c</code>. from the system call Here is openssl generating random bytes of data, it also uses /dev/urandom
+It uses <code>rand.c</code>.

+Here is openssl generating random bytes of data, it also uses /dev/urandom
 ```
 strace -xe trace=file,read,write,close openssl rand 10
 ```